 What is an Independent Medical Exam?

 An independent medical exam (IME) is an examination by a physician that is alleged to be neutral to a particular insurance claim or injury case.
 An IME is commonly associated with workers’ compensation cases but may also be used in personal injury cases.
 An IME doctor is supposed to provide an unbiased medical opinion about a person’s medical condition and prognosis following an injury.

 A physician is qualified to be an independent medical examiner only once certified.
 The insurance company will generally provide a list of physicians to choose from or may provide you with the name of a specific doctor.

 What if the Insurance Company Requests an IME?

 The insurance company may request that you submit to an IME.
 If they make that request, you should first speak with your attorney.
 Generally, the law allows an IME through the Texas Rules of Civil Procedure.
 An examination by a third party must be warranted.
-An IME is only allowed in cases in which there is good cause for the exam, and the person’s medical condition is in controversy.
+An IME is only allowed in cases with good cause for the exam, and the person’s medical condition is controversial.

 Requesting an IME is to refute a person’s medical claims.
-For example, if you provide information about a back injury, the company may not want to provide payment until they first verify the details of the injury.
-A request for an IME typically means that there is a dispute regarding the injuries.
+For example, if you provide information about a back injury, the company may not want to provide payment until they verify the details of the injury.
+A request for an IME typically means a dispute regarding the injuries.
 Before you proceed with the request, this should be reviewed and discussed with your attorney.

 IME Exams in Lawsuits in Texas are Rarely Objective and Unbiased

-The truth of the matter is many physicians constantly work with the insurance industry in giving opinions that can be predicted in advance- the claimant was not hurt, or not badly hurt, the medical treatment unwarranted and the victim is faking are all common opinions from defense doctors.
+The truth is many physicians constantly work with the insurance industry in giving opinions that can be predicted in advance- the claimant was not hurt or not badly hurt, the medical treatment was unwarranted, and the victim is faking are all common opinions from the defense doctors.

 Contact a Knowledgeable Houston Accident Attorney